UVADS/DS-3001/week-11-reinforcement-lab/README.md

 ![](https://github.com/alonzi/DS-3001/blob/a41a636f4cba7ad7869342056b8f3e90dc4507d8/week-11-reinforcement-lab/reinforcement.jpeg)

-Ok, that was a dad joke.
+Ok, that was a dad joke, I couldn't help myself.
+That diagram is about Reinforcement Learning.
 Let's get to what we really mean, reinforcing the concepts from the past few weeks.
+The way we are going to do that is review, question, explore. (also known as KWL ref.
+[2]).

 ## A little about Pete
 1. PhD in particle physics